Oxone: Preparative chemistry

 Oxone is a versatile oxidant in organic chemistry.
 It oxidizes terminal alkenes to epoxides.
 It converts internal alkenes into two equivalents of carboxylic acid.
 Oxone convert aldehydes to carboxylic acids.
 When such reactions are conducted in the presence of alcoholic solvents, the corresponding esters may be obtained.

 Oxone converts ketones to dioxiranes, which can be used for diverse oxidations in organic synthesis. and in the oxidation of other unsaturated functionalities, heteroatoms, and even some alkane C-H bonds.

 Oxone is used in the production of some organic periodinanes, notably the oxidation of 2-iodobenzoic acid to 2-iodoxybenzoic acid (IBX).

-Peroxymonosulfate-driven conversions can be used with sulfides and selenides to prepare sulfones and selenones, with anilines and amino sugars to provide nitro compunds, oximes to provide nitro compunds (in aqueous buffered conditions) or to return the parent carbonyl compounds (in the presence of alumina, with microwave heating), primary and secondary amines to provide hydroxylamines (using adsorbed Oxone) or N-nitrosation products (in the presence of sodium nitrite), pyridines and tertiary amines to provide amine oxides, and phosphorus(III) compounds to provide phosphono-compounds largely retaining configuration at phosphorus (with comparable outcomes when a sulfur or selenium atom replaces the phosphorus(III) lone pair).
+Peroxymonosulfate-driven conversions can be used with sulfides and selenides to prepare sulfones and selenones, with anilines and amino sugars to provide nitro compounds, oximes to provide nitro compounds (in aqueous buffered conditions) or to return the parent carbonyl compounds (in the presence of alumina, with microwave heating), primary and secondary amines to provide hydroxylamines (using adsorbed Oxone) or N-nitrosation products (in the presence of sodium nitrite), pyridines and tertiary amines to provide amine oxides, and phosphorus(III) compounds to provide phosphono-compounds largely retaining configuration at phosphorus (with comparable outcomes when a sulfur or selenium atom replaces the phosphorus(III) lone pair).

 Examples of preparative scale oxidatives of these types are the conversion of an acridine derivative to the corresponding acridine-N-oxide, and the synthesis of fluoromethyl phenyl sulfone, a reagent used in the synthesis of fluoroalkenes.